TodePond/TodePondDotCom/wikiblogarden/repetition/growth/readme.md

 I don't think the peak is a good time to change the community, because it's a time when many people are loving it, and some people are hating it because it's different to the previous peak.
 So there's a chance for conflict.

 And besides, there's no chance for the community to change at this point, because it's not... changing.
 It only changes when it's rising or falling.
-Never at the peak or pit, the static times.
+It only changes when it's changing.
+Never at the peak or pit: Those are static times.

 ## The fall